seoulxss/seoul-logger/README.md

 <h2> Why tf is this code so bad? </h2>
 When I start coding on a project I don't want it to be perfect.
 I firstly make it work and then revisit it and fix everything up.
 Then I try to optimize everything.
+Also, please keep in mind, that I am still learning.